okta/okta-sdk-dotnet/docs/ResourceSetApi.md

 List all Resource Sets

-Lists all resource sets with pagination support
+Lists all Resource Sets with pagination support

 ### Example
 ```csharp